ioBroker/ioBroker.repositories/README.md

 Write ```npm run update``` to just get new adapters from sources-dist.json into sources-dist-stable.json.
 And write ```npm run update adapterName``` to write latest version of adapterName into sources-dist-stable.json

+## Update of the version in stable
+1. Be sure that the version is tested in forum by users or you fix the critical bug with that.
+2. Delete the versionTime or update it to the current time

 ## Requirements for adapter to get added to the repository

 *already required for latest repository*